dgmouris/dgmouris.github.io/_posts/2016-09-13-Yaml-Explained.md

 layout: post
 title:  "Yaml Explained"
 date:   2016-09-13
-desc: "short"
+desc: "How to create and write Yaml files."
 keywords: "Ansible, cloud, what is Ansible, automation,Yaml"
 categories: [blog]
 tags: [First post,welcome,Ansible,Yaml]
 icon: icon-python
 ---

 Yaml stands for "Yaml Ain't Markup Language" and is the core of Ansible and writing playbooks.
-Almost all of Ansible "code" for configuration management is written in Yaml
-, so I wanted to use this blog post to cover the basics!
+Almost all of Ansible "code" for configuration management is written in Yaml, so I wanted to use this blog post to cover the basics.

 In this tutorial I will cover how files are formatted, and how to use lists, key value pairs and other data structures in a Yaml file.